Day of the Evil Gun

 Day of the Evil Gun is a 1968 American traditional Western starring Glenn Ford, Arthur Kennedy, and Dean Jagger.
-It was directed by Jerry Thorpe.
+It was directed by Jerry Thorpe and written by Charles Marquis Warren.

+Supporting actors included John Anderson, Paul Fix, Nico Minardos, Harry Dean Stanton, Royal Dano, and James Griffith.
+Mexican actress Pilar Pellicer had a supporting role.

 Plot

 Angie Warfield and her two children are kidnapped by Apaches.
 Lorn Warfield (Glenn Ford), who had been away a long time, sets out to rescue his family, with the unwanted help of his neighbor Owen Forbes (Arthur Kennedy).
 Warfield is a former gunman trying to forget his violent past.
 Forbes, a decent, humane rancher, is also in love with Warfield's wife and feels guilty that he did not try to prevent the kidnapping.

 An Indian trader (Dean Jagger), who feigns insanity (as the Indians will not kill a crazy person), reluctantly provides Warfield with some information.
 Next, Warfield and Forbes are captured by the Apaches and staked out on the ground to die.
 However, Mexican bandit DeLeon (who has dealings with the Indians) believes Warfield's story that he hid his money before he was caught and cuts him loose.
 Warfield manages to convince DeLeon to free Forbes and to lead them to the Apache encampment.
 Forbes mistakenly kills DeLeon before he can show them where the camp is.

 The two men detour to a town where a doctor is being overwhelmed caring for the victims of cholera.
 They buy supplies, and Forbes learns the location of the Apache camp.
 On the way, they enter a deserted Mormon settlement, where they encounter a detachment of U.S. Cavalry led by "Captain" Jefferson Addis.
 However, all is not what it seems.
-It turns out that Addis, who is actually a corporal, and the rest killed the real captain so that they could trade two wagons full of weapons and ammunition to the Apaches in return for an army payroll the latter recently captured.
+It turns out that Addis, who is actually a corporal, and the rest killed the real captain so that the24y could trade two wagons full of weapons and ammunition to the Apaches in return for an army payroll the latter recently captured.
 The Apaches, however, have other ideas; they attack.
 During the battle, Warfield arranges it for them to steal a wagon.
 The wagon leaves deep tracks allowing him easily to locate the Indian camp.
 Warfield and Forbes rescue the captives.

 Safely back home, Forbes challenges Warfield (who is now unarmed, having traded his gun to a storekeeper for clothing for his family) to a duel for the woman, but Warfield just turns and walks away.
 Forbes throws him a pistol, Warfield refuses to pick it up.
 Forbes then shoots Warfield in the leg.
 Before Forbes can finish him off, he is shot and killed by the storekeeper using Warfield's gun.